StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Introduction

 \section{Introduction}

 Climate change is ushering in strong and widespread changes on the land surface, including higher frequencies of floods, droughts, wildfires and other geohazards \citep{ebi2021extreme, ipcc2021summary}.
 To mitigate the impact of these disasters, there are urgent needs for models that can accurately predict land surface dynamics such as streamflow, soil moisture, soil composition, landslides, snow water equivalent, groundwater levels, and vegetation carbon content.
-Among these, soil moisture controls the partition of rainfall into infiltration and runoff, modulates flood generation and landslides, and critically influences land-atmosphere interactions \citep{dorigo2013global}.
+Among these, soil moisture controls ecosystem health and influences land-atmosphere interactions \citep{dorigo2013global}.
 Streamflow is the flow rate of water running in the rivers, the most accessible water resource to humans, and too high or too low streamflow can cause flooding or hydrologic drought, respectively.
 Soil composition (sand, silt, clay fractions) governs infiltration capacity and root-zone storage, while slope–soil-vegetation interactions directly influence landslide hazards.
 Here, we limit our scope to the predictions of dynamical or static land surface processes that represent the impacts of climate change.
-Predicting these dynamic variables is distinct from image-recognition tasks, as here we seek to predict what will happen in the near or distant future.

 Traditionally, these tasks were undertaken by physics-based models that take atmospheric forcings (precipitation, temperature) as inputs and sequentially calculate the physical processes that eventually lead to the variables of interest \citep{li2015evaluating}.
 In recent years, there has been a proliferation of data-driven machine learning (ML) models \citep{solomatine2008data}.
 These models are often set up to accept forcing (dynamic weather) and landscape characteristics (static) data as inputs, and are trained to directly predict the natural land surface variables given the weather inputs.
 However, up to now, most of the geoscientific ML models have been supervised ML approaches trained specifically for a narrow set of tasks.
-A particularly notable gap is that currently established geoscience foundation models have largely been trained on satellite imagery for landcover-identification tasks \citep{jakubik2023foundation,jakubik2025terramind,schmude2024prithviwxc}, which limits their ability to capture dynamic land–atmosphere interactions.
-As a result, valuable temporal datasets and ground-based observations remain underutilized \citep{xie2023geofoundation}, and to our knowledge no foundation model has yet been developed with a primary focus on dynamical land surface modeling.